manasakhegde/AI_Powered_Pet_Adoption_Rescue_Platform/README.md

-# Pet Adoption and Rescue Platform
+# 🏡🐾FurEver Home (AI Powered Pet Adoption and Rescue Platform)

-A full-stack web application for managing pet adoptions and rescue operations.
+FurEver Home 🏡🐾 is a pet adoption and rescue platform dedicated to connecting rescued animals with loving forever homes.
+We support adoption, rescue efforts, and responsible pet ownership, giving every pet a second chance at a happy life.A full-stack web application for managing pet adoptions and rescue operations.

+🌟 About the Project

+Every year, thousands of pets are abandoned or left without a home.
+FurEver Home bridges the gap between rescue shelters and compassionate adopters by providing a secure and user-friendly platform where users can:

+🐶 Browse pets available for adoption

+🐱 View detailed pet profiles with photos and health information

+❤️ Submit adoption requests

+🏥 Connect with verified rescue organizations and shelters

+📍 Find pets based on location and preferences

+🔔 Receive updates on adoption requests and rescued pets

+🤖 AI-based pet recommendations

 ## Tech Stack